jevansiv/INDOT-Autonomous-Mower-Project/README.md

-# INDOT-Autonomous-Mower-Project
+# ROWMow Sim: INDOT-Autonomous-Mower-Project

-Welcome to the **INDOT Autonomous Mower Project**!
+Welcome to the **ROWMow Sim**!
 This project is focused on developing an autonomous mowing system to assist in efficient and safe maintenance of roadside vegetation.

 ![Project Banner](Images/UE_vehicles.png) <!-- Optional: Add an image banner or logo here -->